Design of phase III trials with long-term survival outcomes based on short-term binary results: Discussion

 \subsection{Acknowledgements}

+We would like to thank the referees for their valuable comments and suggestions.
 This work was supported by the Ministerio de Econom\'ia y Competitividad (Spain) under Grants PID2019-104830RB-I00 and MTM2015-64465-C2-1-R (MINECO/FEDER); the Departament d'Empresa i Coneixement de la Generalitat de Catalunya (Spain) under Grant 2017 SGR 622 (GRBIO); and the Ministerio de Econom\'{i}a y Competitividad (Spain), through the Mar\'{i}a de Maeztu Programme for Units of Excellence in R\&D under Grant MDM-2014-0445 to M. Bofill Roig.
 Y. Shen is partially supported by Biostatistics Shared Resource through Cancer Center Support Grant (CA016672), from the National Cancer Institute, National Institutes of Health.